JustynaPorzycka/pollapp/README.md

 **Scalability:** The current implementation is designed for small-scale applications.
 While ETS is highly efficient for in-memory storage and concurrent access, it may not be suitable for scaling to large datasets or multi-node setups.

-**Concurrency and Atomic Operations:** The application uses a GenServer to synchronize operations such as voting.
-This ensures that operations on polls are atomic, meaning they are handled sequentially, preventing race conditions between users.
-This is crucial when multiple users interact with the same poll concurrently.
-While GenServer synchronization ensures consistency, it can become a bottleneck under large number of operations on one poll.
+**Concurrency and Atomic Operations:** Potential Bottleneck – Right now, each poll has a single GenServer that handles vote/delete operations.
+Because of that, operations on polls are atomic, preventing race conditions between users.
+This ensures consistency but could slow things down if many users interact with the same poll at once.

-An alternative approach to consider is using a GenServer per user (managing votes), which would reduce contention on a single poll process.
-However, I didn't explore this idea further due to time constraints and because I came up with this idea towards the end of the implementation.
+An alternative approach to consider is using a GenServer per user (managing votes), instead of per poll.
+However, I didn't explore this idea further since I came up with this idea towards the end of the implementation and wouldn't make it on time.

-**UI Simplicity:** I didn’t focus much on the UI, so it’s quite basic.
+**UI Simplicity:** I should've focus more on the UI, it’s quite basic.

 ## Tests
-The application includes unit tests that cover the core business functionality.
-Tests ensure that:
+The app includes unit tests to make sure the core features work correctly:
-- polls can be successfully created and are visible to other users in real-time
+- Polls can be created and seen by other users in real time.
-- users can vote on polls, and the application handles voting logic as expected
+- Users can vote, and the app handles voting logic correctly.

 Additionally
-- poll creators can delete polls, and the deletion is reflected across the application
+- Poll creators can delete their polls, and those changes are reflected across the app.
-- tests also cover edge cases such as invalid poll creation, multiple users interacting with the same poll, and concurrent voting updates.

 To run the tests, run `mix test`.